dylanpouncy/Pounc_GEOS676/Labs/Week08/ePortfolio.md

 5. Build Buffers - Create buffers in ArcGIS to determine well input data type
 6. Build Graduated Color Layer - create in ArcGIS to indicate confidence of master well locations
 7. Aeriel Image Selection Tool - build a tool to allow users to select the master well location from different aerial images
-8. Testing and Deploymeny - test the software tool thoroughly and document its instructions and limitations, and deploy the software tool to the required environment
+8. Testing and Deployment - test the software tool thoroughly and document its instructions and limitations, and deploy the software tool to the required environment

 <ins>Project Steps Detailed</ins>